No. 6 Nevada unbeaten no more with loss at New Mexico

 No. 23 Oklahoma lost to No. 5 Kansas, but bounced back with a win over rival Oklahoma State, so the Sooners may hold steady.

-Defending national champion Villanova could move back into the poll after beating Seton Hall on Saturday.
+Defending national champion Villanova could move back into the poll after beating Providence on Saturday.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25

-Note: This story has been corrected to show that Villanova beat Providence, not Seton Hall, on Saturday.